ccste/WebViking/README.md

 The home page contains a user's story and their experience after watching our virtual hiking videos.
 It also contains an index to other pages.

 #### Virtual Hiking
 The Virtual Hiking page contains images and basic introductions to three different outdoor locations - Hamilton Lake, Lake Ngaroto, and Pukemokemoke Reserve.
-If users are interested, they can click through to watch the corresponding videos on YouTube.
+If users are interested, they can click links jumping to watch the corresponding videos on YouTube.

 #### About Us
 The About Us page introduces Webviking, its objectives and goals.